ironbar/arc25/docs/03_State_of_the_art.md

 ## Test-time training (TTT)

 Test-time training was arguably the biggest discovery of ARC24 challenge.
-In retrospective it is clear that if intelligence is all about adaptation to novelty, then we should not use frozen models but let them adapt to do new tasks.
+In retrospective it is clear that if intelligence is all about adaptation to novelty, then we should not keep the models frozen but let them adapt to do new tasks.
 The MindsAI team found this approach but they decided not to make their solution public.

 Probably the best implementation and description was done by [the Architects](https://arxiv.org/abs/2411.07279).
 There is also a paper named [The Surprising Effectiveness of Test-Time Training for Abstract Reasoning](https://arxiv.org/abs/2411.07279) and my own [solution](https://ironbar.github.io/arc24/05_Solution_Summary/) also used TTT.

+Update: The MindsAI team has published [a paper](https://github.com/MohamedOsman1998/deep-learning-for-arc/blob/main/deep_learning_for_arc.pdf) describing their approach.

 ## Code generation